AsalRb/Malaria_Detection_CNN/README.md

 - Achieve robust classification performance using regularization and normalization techniques

 ## Dataset Used:
-- Cell Images for Detecting Malaria- https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria
+- Cell Images for Detecting Malaria: https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria
 - a public Kaggle dataset of parastiized and uninfected cell images.